-Most of our trips draw more single travelers than couples.
+- Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
-Pay the single supplement only if you want to guarantee a bedroom to yourself.
+Pay the single supplement only if you want a bedroom to yourself.
 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.

 The terrain on this trip is varied and colorful.
 Topography ranges from flat to rolling to strenuous.
 To fully enjoy this trip, you should be able to comfortably bike 35-75 miles over rolling countryside.
 Cuba has a tropical climate, which may mean more humidity than we're used to, including warm rains or breezy days.
 Some restaurants and local sites will not have air-conditioning.

-The bike model we'll be using in Cuba is the Trek FX S4.
+- The bike model we'll be using in Cuba is the Trek FX S4.
 This bike comes with standard pedals with an optional strap to use as toe cage.
 Guests may bring their own pedals if they prefer, and our guides/mechanics can switch them out.
 We will be providing helmets.

-We stay in a mix of nicer hotels and casas particulares in Cuba.
+- We stay in a mix of nicer hotels and casas particulares in Cuba.
 Casas particulares are the Cuban version of a Bed & Breakfast, with rooms for rent in private homes.
 In some locations this feels like a boutique hotel.
 In others it is even more intimate; for example, a private home with 2-4 rooms for rent where our guests get a very memorable, personal, and authentic experience interacting with and conversing with a Cuban family.
 In all cases, we search out the best casas and will return to them repeatedly on our tours.
 So the casa owners and families know us and our guides, it enhances the people-to-people trip experience for our guests.

-For answers to your additional questions, please email email@example.com or call 305-294-8174
+- For answers to your additional questions, please email email@example.com or call 305-294-8174